 2. MATERIALS AND MEHODS

 Seven different solid substrates namely rice, sorghum, pearl millet (bajra), maize, green gram, red gram and finger millet were used for the mass production of the entomopathogenic fungus M. rileyi.
 The mass multiplication of M. rileyi was carried out following the method outlined by Vimaladevi (1994), with minor modifications.
 Thirty grams of each crushed substrate were placed into 250 ml conical flasks, to which 27.5 ml of 0.5% yeast extract solution was added.
 The mixture was allowed to soak overnight at ambient temperature.
 Subsequently, the flasks were sterilized by autoclaving at 121°C under 15 psi pressure for 30 minutes.
 Once cooled, the clumped substrate was gently broken apart using a sterile glass rod.
 Under aseptic conditions inside a laminar airflow chamber, 1 ml of a spore suspension containing M. rileyi conidia at a concentration of 1 × 10⁸ conidia ml⁻¹ was introduced into each flask.
 The flasks were gently shaken to ensure even distribution of the spores and then incubated at 25°C to promote fungal growth and sporulation.
 Each flask represented a single replication, with five replications maintained for each substrate type.
 After 15 days of incubation, when full sporulation was observed.
 Conidia were collected by suspending them in 100 mL of sterile distilled water supplemented with 0.05% Triton-X-100.
-The resulting mixture was filtered using a double layer of muslin cloth and conidial concentration was estimated microsco Appenally using a Neubauer-improved hemocytometer, following the method described by Vimaladevi (1994).
+The resulting mixture was filtered using a double layer of muslin cloth and conidial concentration was estimated microscopically using a Neubauer-improved hemocytometer, following the method described by Vimaladevi (1994).
 Further studies were carried out using M. rileyi produced on promising substrate for mass production.

 Spore suspension of 2 mL with 1 × 102, 1 × 103, 1 × 104, 1 × 105, 1 × 106, 1 × 107 and 1 × 108 and 1 x 109 spores/mL were prepared in distilled water from the stock spore suspension.
 Thirty randomly selected third instar larvae were dipped in spore suspension for 5 seconds, blotted dry on a paper towel and released into a Petri dish held at 25 ± 1°C. Each treatment was replicated 3 times.
 The efficacy of M. rileyi against S. litura was determined using the larval dip method.